alexc957/Pico-Placa-Predictor/README.md

 	* placa: is the string representing the placa number (MUP-8581).
 	* date: a string that represents the date.
 	* time: an integer that represents the hour when the driver wants to be outside.
+6. To run the tests just run: `pytest`.

 ```bash
 usage: python main.py placa date time